 9. DO let a guy be a gentleman.
 As long as he is holding the door or pulling out your chair with the right spirit, he isn’t saying that you aren’t capable of doing these things yourself.
 He is saying that you are worth so much that he wants to honor you with his actions.

-10. Avoid clothing (even prom dresses or swimsuits) that seem as if they were made for the purpose of allowing men who are not your husband to enjoy the sight of parts of your body God made extra-special and are not to be seen by the whole world.
+10. Avoid clothing (even prom dresses or swimsuits) that seem as if they were made for the purpose of tempting men to lust after the parts of your body that are set apart for something incredible and holy.

 11. Say a prayer every time you see a woman dressed inappropriately, whether in person or on TV, etc. Pray that she will recognize her true worth, and pray that men will not be led astray by her.

 12. Treat each person you meet with respect.
 Don’t let your kindness or attention depend on the other person’s (girl’s or guy’s) popularity or physical attraction.
 If you do, you could miss out on amazing and beautiful relationships.

 13. Be GENUINE.
 There will only be one of you for all of eternity, and there is a place that only you can fill—fearlessly be yourself.
 Your genuineness will be a noticeable quality that will bring others to respect you.
 St. Catherine of Siena once said, “If you are what you should be, you will set the whole world on fire.”